PorfirioRodT/practica-test/README.md

 ## How to run the Tests

-In this case you just need to use the command
+In this case you just need to use the command:

 ```
 npm test